-We will use a zener diode among other elements to acheive the Transformerless Power Supply circuit.
-The use of a zener diode means that our power supply will give a current value in a limited range (it will be a maximum and a minimum posible current that the circuit can give).
+We will use a zener diode among other elements to achieve the Transformerless Power Supply circuit.
+This means that our power supply will give a limited range current value (it will be a maximum and a minimum possible current that the power supply circuit can deliver).

-This power supply is designed to be connected to a specific circuit and it is not normally used with a changing load, because as noted before, it can not give a current that changes too much.
-In other words, this power suply must be connected permanently to the circuit as a whole unit.
-If you want to disconnect it, you must disconnect the whole unit.
+This power supply must be permanently connected to the circuit as a whole unit.
+If you want to disconnect the circuit, you must disconnect the whole unit.

-- A Zener diode (D3) to maintain a constant voltage on the load.
+- A Zener diode (D3) is used to maintain a constant voltage on the load.

 - Two semiconductor diodes (D1 and D2) to form a ½ wave rectifier.

-- A capacitor (C2): It is a filter capacitor to “smooth” the signal that is coming out from the rectifier diodes and before it is applyed to the Zener diode.
+- A filter capacitor (C2) is used to “smooth” the signal that is coming out from the rectifier diodes and before it is applied to the Zener diode cathode.

-- The resistor R2 and the capacitor C1: together they will serve to reduce the input voltage (either 110 or 220 volts AC, 50 or 60 Hertz) to the level that is acceptable to the Zener diode.
+- The R2 resistor and C1 capacitor are used to reduce the input voltage (110 or 220 volts AC, 50 or 60 Hertz) to the level suitable for the Zener diode.

-Note: Caution!
-The circuit is connected directly to the main voltage (110/220 Volts), which means that we must take extra care when making the tests.
+Caution!
+The circuit is directly connected to the main voltage (110/220 VAC), which means that we must take extra care while making tests.

 - 1 220 to 1000 uF (microfarads) electrolytic capacitor, (C2)